dib-lab/khmer/doc/dev/getting-started.rst

    and you will see a list of "recently pushed branches" just above the source code listing.
 On the right side of that should be a "Compare & pull request" green button.
-Click on it!

-   Now:
+Click on it.
+This will open up a submission form with a pull request checklist.
+In this form:

-     * add a descriptive title ("updated tests for XXX")
+     * add a descriptive title (e.g. "updated tests for XXX")
+     * include any relevant comments about your submission in the main body of the pull request text, above the checklist
-     * put the issue number in the comment ("fixes issue #532")
+     * make sure to include any relevant issue numbers in the comments (e.g.
+       "fixes issue #532")

    then click "Create pull request."